-I’m 53, and as an adolescent I was given through the rock press a particular narrative of the transition from 1950s “rock and roll” to the music of the 1960s.
-It tended to involve a notion that 50s pop had become moribund and sappy, and that The Beatles, The Stones and Dylan burned that all down and made it irrelevant (I’m boiling down many books into one sentence, obviously I’m simplifying drastically).
-There is an emphasis on studio experimentation by The Beatles, and a caricature of 50s pop as being largely simplistic, with routine chord progressions and limited palette.
+I’m 53, and as an adolescent, I was given through the rock press a particular narrative of the transition from 1950s “rock and roll” to the music of the 1960s.
+It tended to involve a notion that 50s pop had become moribund and sappy, and that The Beatles, The Stones, and Dylan burned that all down and made it irrelevant.
+(I’m boiling down many books into one sentence, obviously I’m simplifying drastically.)
+There is an emphasis on studio experimentation by The Beatles, and a caricature of 50s pop as being largely simplistic, with routine chord progressions and a limited palette.

 Studio experimentation was central to much 1950s pop.
 Finding a fresh sound was paramount.
 The well-funded masters like Sam Phillips created networks of rooms wired to serve as reverb chambers.
 Many others behaved like mad scientists, such as the producers of “The Big Hurt” by Toni Fisher, who plastered the entire mix with a flanging effect (think the middle section of “Black Water” by The Doobie Brothers, which is phase-shifted to similar effect).

 Speaking of “The Big Hurt,” that hit gives the lie to the idea that 50s songs relied on boring progressions.
 The second chord in the song, in a sequence that is repeated, is a very striking flat two major chord (Db in the key of C).
 The whole song is kind of garish and definitely adventurous.